 - Best Time to Visit: May to Jun-Sep to Oct(Open to the general public only between the months of April and November)

 - Address: Kedarnath, Uttarakhand 246445

 - Photography: Not allowed

 The nearest airport, Jolly Grant, is situated at a distance of about 239 km from Kedarnath.
 One can take a taxi or a bus from the airport.
 Helicopter services have been started by the government from Phata to Kedarnath.

-Rishikesh Railway station is the nearest railway station from Kedarnath, at a distance of 216 km.
-This railway station is well connected to major cities and towns of the country.
+Rishikesh depot is the nearest depot from Kedarnath, at a distance of 216 kilometre.
+This depot is well connected to major cities and cities of the country.

-Kedarnath is well connected to New Delhi and Dehradun by road network. you must know that Gaurikund is the last motorable road from Kedarnath.
+Kedarnath is well connected to New Delhi and Dehradun by road network.
+You need to know that Gaurikund is the last motorable road from Kedarnath from Kedarnath.
 From there, it is a trek along the Himalayas

 Pooja Timings & Price: